 So it was to be, from one evening to the next morning he produced just in front of his palazzo the magnificent fountain of the Tortoises.
 The Duke immediately summoned fiancé and father in law for lunch and suddenly opening one of the windows said to them: “there, look at what an unsuitable and unreliable pretender is capable of.”
 Father and daughter were flabbergasted at the sight of that precious work of art to the point that the father declared the marriage back on!

-In order to commemorate that day of sweet revenge the Duke decided to have the window from which they had all looked out of walled-in, so that no one else could ever do the same.
-Well that walled-in window still exists and you’ll be able to admire it on the main facade of Palazzo Mattei… hopefully after marvelling at the wonderful fountain!
+In order to commemorate that day of sweet revenge, the Duke decided to have the window from which they had all looked out of walled-in so that no one else could ever do the same.
+Well, that walled-in window still exists and you’ll be able to admire it on the main facade of Palazzo Mattei… hopefully after marveling at the wonderful fountain!

 Legend has it that the statue of the life-size Infant Jesus is the work of Angels who carved it out of an olive tree from the Garden of Gethsemane while other versions have it sculptured by a Saint.